 LECTURES ON BOARD

-Guest lecturers, specialists in various fields related to French Polynesia and mainly the Marquesas, such as history, culture, art or archaeology, will give a more rounded understanding of the destination.
+Guest lecturers, specialists in various fields related to French Polynesia and mainly the Marquesas, will give a series of lectures, to offer a more rounded understanding of the history, culture, art and archaeology of the destination.
 Lectures are held in our two conference rooms.

 BENJAMIN TEIKITUTOUA (Professor)

-Benjamin TEIKITUTOUA called « PIRI » is 68 years old, born on September 13, 1951 on a « MARAE » in the Valley of HAKATAO in UA POU, one of the Marquesas Islands.
-A retired school teacher for 13 years, he now devotes himself to the reconstruction of his People.
-He is in charge of the Cultural Association of Ua Pou and Vice-President of the Cultural Federation MOTU-HAKA of the Marquesas Islands which has revived this beautiful culture.
-He was also the Vice-President of the Commitee that organised the Marquesan Art and Cultural Festival of Ua Pou in December 2019 (held between the 16th and the 19th of December).
+Benjamin TEIKITUTOUA called « PIRI » is 68 years old.
+He was born on a « MARAE » in the Valley of HAKATAO in UA POU, one of the Marquesas Islands.
+A retired school teacher for 13 years, he now devotes himself to the preservation of his people’s culture.
+He is in charge of the Cultural Association of Ua Pou and Vice-President of the Cultural Federation MOTU-HAKA of the Marquesas Islands which has revived this fascinating culture.
+He was also the Vice-President of the Committee that organised the Marquesan Art and Cultural Festival of Ua Pou in December 2019.

 Dr. SIDSEL MILLERSTROM (PhD in anthropology)

 Anthropologist, University of California, Berkeley.
-Dr. Millerstrom will focus her lectures on the origins and types of migrations from Polynesia and their settlements, particularly on the early settlements and life in the Marquesas Islands.
-Since 1984, she has travelled all over the Marquesas Islands.
-This is how she discovered and classified a significant number of tikis including more than 7,000 ancient petroglyphs.
+Dr. Millerstrom will focus her lectures on the origins of migrations from Polynesia and their settlements, particularly on the early settlements and life in the Marquesas Islands.
+Since 1984, she has travelled extensively through the Marquesas Islands.
+During this time she discovered and classified a significant number of Tikis including more than 7,000 ancient petroglyphs.
 Prehistoric architecture, the culture of objects, and tattooing will also be the subjects of her on-board lectures.
 Dr. MILLERSTROM’s research also appears in many academic journals in the United States.